Debashree288/Sensitivity-Analysis/README.md

 # Sensitivity-Analysis
-#HSM_SA_Mainfile - Description
+#CASTER THROUGHPUT SENSITIVITY ANALYSIS - Description

 Based on the analysis of each parameter individually:

---> The most impactful width value is 2.060 meters, which results in the highest coil weight compared to neighboring width values.
+-->The most impactful width value is 1.970 meters, which results in the highest throughput compared to neighboring width values.

--->The most impactful length value is 11.833 meters, which leads to the highest coil weight compared to neighboring length values.
+-->The most impactful thickness value is 0.280 meters, which leads to the highest throughput compared to neighboring thickness values.

--->The most impactful thickness value is 0.280 meters, which produces the highest coil weight compared to neighboring thickness values.
+-->The most impactful speed value is 2.550 meters per minute, which produces the highest throughput compared to neighboring speed values.

-Therefore, based on this sensitivity analysis, it appears that the length parameter has the most significant impact on the coil weight calculation.
-However, it's important to note that this analysis considers each parameter individually, while in practical scenarios, the combined effect of multiple parameters should also be taken into account for a comprehensive analysis.
+Therefore, based on this sensitivity analysis, it appears that the speed parameter has the most significant impact on the throughput calculation.
+However, as mentioned earlier, it's important to consider the combined effect of multiple parameters for a comprehensive analysis in practical scenarios.